rzghorbani72/SkillForge-AdminPanel/CONTENT_MANAGEMENT_SETUP.md

 ## Overview

-This guide provides step-by-step instructions for setting up the comprehensive content management system for your SkillForge school platform.
+This guide provides step-by-step instructions for setting up the comprehensive content management system for your SkillForge store platform.
 The system includes course creation, lesson management, season organization, audio uploads, and document management.

 ## New Components Created